Note: this post is a work in progress

 Anecdotally, pop over sign up forms perform 200%-300% better than forms embedded into content.

-This is such a massive difference, that it's clear that readers pay almost no attention to in-content forms.
+This is such a massive difference, that it's clear that readers pay little-to-no attention to in-content forms.

-By making the "subscribe" button available at all times, we're guaranteeing that the reader is able to subscribe when they're convinced you can offer them long-term value.
+By making the "subscribe" button sticky, prominent and available at all times, we're guaranteeing that the reader is able to subscribe when they're convinced you can offer them long-term value.

 Unfortunately, we're not aware of any newsletter/email company that has light weight, performant pop overs or sign up forms.
 More often than not, they're extremely bloated.